 Black Coffee's career history

-Nkosinathi later majored in Jazz Studies at Technikon Natal (now called the Durban University of Technology) and formed an Afro-pop group called SHANA (Simply Hot and Naturally African) with Demor and Shota.
+Nkosinathi later majored in Jazz Studies at Technikon Natal (now called the Durban University of Technology) and formed an Afro-pop group called SHANA (Simply Hot and Naturally African) with Demor and Mnqobi.

 SHANA was signed to Melt 2000, which was under Robert Trunz.
-Nkosinathi became famous across the continent after being one of the two South Africans who participated in the 2004 Red Bull Music Academy.
+Nkosinathi became famous across the continent after being among the two South Africans who participated in the 2004 Red Bull Music Academy.

 The Red Bull Music Academy made him a star in Mzansi's dance and music scenes.
 Nkosinathi's first hit song was Happiness from the DJs at Work album.
 He created the Soulistic Music company in 2005.